Gijón: Contemporary history

 The 19th century brought with it great development, with the commerce of coal, the Gijón–León road and later the Langreo–Gijón railway.
 All this contributed to the quick expansion of the port, since the intensity of the traffic overflowed the port.
 A new port, El Musel, was built in 1893 and it was the first coal port of the peninsula.

 Gijón was going through a conversion to an industrial town with a new bourgeois and an urban development, opening new streets and squares, with new municipal equipments like water, garbage collection, lighting, and so on.
 All this industrial development brought new manpower to the city and the creation of new neighborhoods like Natahoyo, La Calzada, Tremañes or El Humedal.

 In the 20th century, with the Spanish Civil War, the city supported the Republican faction.
 The army was located in El Coto.
 The resistance was eliminated in August 1936.
-Later, the village was the capital of the Sovereign Council of Asturias and León until 20 October 1937, when the troops of General Francisco Franco occupied the city.
+Later, the city was the capital of the Sovereign Council of Asturias and León until 20 October 1937, when the troops of General Francisco Franco occupied the city.

 Iron manufacture was the main industry of Gijón from the last years of the 19th century until the last decades of the 20th.
 Uninsa was created in 1971, and it merged with Ensidesa.
 In the last years of the century was converted in Aceralia, and integrated in Arcelor, along with the Luxembourg-based Arbed and the French company Usinor.
 The last decades of the century brought an industrial crisis affecting mainly iron manufacture and local shipbuilding.
 This brought new terrain for the creation of new beaches, parks and neighborhoods.
-It was also created a campus of the University of Oviedo.
+A campus of the University of Oviedo was built as well.